gmlang/masterr/_knitr/2017-02-03-R-parallel-and-zombie-processes.Rmd

 I recently encountered zombie processes when running some R code in parallel.
 I was running the code in linux and was using doMC to register the parallel backend.
 If you're not familiar with doMC, read this stack overflow answer on the [difference between doMC and doParallel](http://stackoverflow.com/questions/28989855/the-difference-between-domc-and-doparallel-in-r).
-In a nutshell, doMC sometimers is more efficient than doParallel, and it only works with linux or Mac, not with windows, while doParallel works with all platforms.
+In a nutshell, doMC sometimes is more efficient than doParallel, and it only works with linux or Mac, not with windows, while doParallel works with all platforms.

 It turns out [the zombie processes weren't caused by doMC](http://stackoverflow.com/questions/25348607/how-to-stop-r-from-leaving-zombie-processes-behind).